Summer vacations are back: What should you pack?

 Samsonite Winfield 2 Hardside Expandable Luggage with Spinner Wheels

-This 20-inch carry-on meets most airline size restrictions.
+This 20-inch Samsonite luggage meets most airline size restrictions.
 The side-mounted locks are TSA-friendly for easy baggage handling, and the interior dividers help you stay organized.
-It’s available in a wide variety of different colors to express your unique style.
+The carry-on is available in a wide variety of different colors to express your unique style.

 Sold by Amazon